 Quince is believed to predate the apple.
-Some believe that all the ancient mentions like the forbidden fruit in the Garden of Eden were indeed referring to the quince.
+Many references to fruit in ancient texts, such as the forbidden fruit in the Garden of Eden, were probably referring to the quince.
 Greek mythology associates the quince with Aphrodite, the goddess of love, and many believe that the golden apple given to her by Paris was a quince.
-The Greek word for quince is kythoni, or sometimes kydoni.
+The Greek word for quince is kythoni (or kydoni).
 It's written κυδώνι and pronounced kee-THOH-nee.
 Ancient Greeks associated the quince with fertility, and it played an important role in wedding celebrations.
 Quince is nearly inedible raw but becomes sweet and luscious when cooked.
 It's native to western Asia and Turkey and has become especially popular in Spain, France, and Portugal where it is enjoyed in jelly and jam form.

-Cooking With Quince
+How to Cook With Quince

 Quince is relatively high in carbohydrates.
 The fruit is a good source of vitamin C, phosphorous, and potassium.
 It is also known to be a rich source of zinc, copper, iron, and dietary fiber.